Security

 WebSocket upgrades go through a separate OriginPatterns: []string{r.Host} constraint via nhooyr.io/websocket.
 This pins the cross-site WebSocket hijacking surface to only requests originating from the same host the connection is being made to — a logged-in user visiting a malicious page can’t have their browser open an authenticated WS to Mosaic.

-The v0.1.22 audit pass closed eight items, identified by the audit’s own severity codes:
+The v0.1.22 audit pass closed the initial eight items, identified by the audit’s own severity codes:

 - C1 — CSWSH (Cross-Site WebSocket Hijacking).